 Without a thorough understanding of the applicable laws and procedure involved in petitioning for reinstatement, the odds are against you in the situation, and there is a high likelihood that your request will be denied.
 Given the hardship inflicted by a license suspension or revocation — making it difficult to commute to work, to get your children to and from school and to carry out your daily errands — you have too much at stake to afford to take any chances with the outcome of your case.
-Instead, let a proven Illinois driver's license attorney from our team fight for you.
+Instead, let a proven Illinois driver's license reinstatement attorney from our team fight for you.

-Information about Driver's License Reinstatement
+Information About Driver's License Reinstatement